-From 1949 to the Six Day War of 1967, the AJC described itself as “non-Zionist,” fearing in supporting the newborn Jewish state; it would inspire charges of dual loyalty in the United States.
+From 1949 to the Six-Day War of 1967, the AJC described itself as “non-Zionist,” fearing in supporting the new Jewish State; it would inspire charges of dual loyalty in the United States.

 As for Abraham Foxman and the ADL, they have never shied away from politics before, as long as it is progressive politics.
 In recent years the ADL has:

 - Supported Partial-Birth and other forms of Abortion.
 In 2008, urging both parties to adopt a pro-choice stance in their presidential platforms.
 I wonder if Abe Foxman realizes that not all Jews support the ADL’s pro-choice position.

 - Promoted the politically divisive Start Treaty

 - Advocates for Gay Marriage.
 Remember in NY#9 when many Orthodox Jews voted against the Democrat because he voted for the New York State Gay Marriage Bill?
 Well, Abe Foxman’s ADL couldn’t care less.

 - Issued a “White Paper” promoting the progressive’s negative PR spin about the Tea Party movement.
 They said the Tea Party was part of the “New Rage in America.”